Guilty of Plagiarism

 Plagiarism involves taking someone else's work or ideas and presenting them as your own.
 Although online, it violates Google's User Policy, it remains a significant problem.

-In recent years, Google has become increasingly aware of the issue of plagiarism and has made every effort to combat it.
+In recent years, Google has become increasingly aware of plagiarism and has made every effort to combat it.
 Many who plagiarise content from online sources make every effort to pass it off as their own.

-However, a company that I stumbled upon purely by chance diddn't bother with that.
-They simply copied several information pages from my website and pasted them directly into theirs.
+However, a company that I stumbled upon purely by chance didn't bother doing that and instead copied and pasted several pages from my website directly into theirs.

 The only change they made was replacing 'Stone Mania' with 'Lumina Jewellery', and it didn't stop there.

-I'm fairly certain that Lumina Jewellery only came about after the business owners discovered Stone Mania.
+I'm fairly sure that this company only came into existence after the business owners discovered Stone Mania.

-I landed on their website in 2017 while searching for information on a particular stone.
-The style of their jewellery initially caught my attention, however, I quickly realised that everything about their website looked strangely familiar.
+Having landed on their website in 2017 while searching for information on a particular stone, the style of their jewellery immediately caught my attention.
+As I explored their website, I soon realised the design and content looked strangely familiar.

 After following each link, I found myself reading pages of information that I had written for the Stone Mania website some years earlier.
-They had even kept the internal links that I built that connected to other pages on my website, but the destination had obviously been changed to different pages on the Lumina Jewellery website.
+They had even kept the internal links I built that connected to other pages within my website, but the destination page had been changed.

 Astonishingly, this company was using the Terms and Conditions and Order and Returns Policy that I had written for my business.
 Other than changing the company name, the content was exactly as I had written it.

 The more I explored their website, the more shocked I became.
-Lumina Jewellery had copied the design of my site, the way my products were presented and even replicated photos I had taken while abroad on buying trips.
+Lumina Jewellery had copied the design of my website, the way my products were presented and even replicated photos taken during overseas buying trips.

 In addition to trading online through their website, they also did markets and retail events, just as I did.
 From their photos, I could see their retail stand was set up almost exactly like mine.
 Even their display equipment was virtually identical.